akira/exq/README.md

 * `unique_until` allows you to clear the lock based on job lifecycle.
-Using `:success` will clear the lock on successful completion of job, `:start` will clear the lock when the job is picked for execution for the first time. `:expiry` specifies the lock should be cleared based on the expiration time set via `unique_for`.
+Using `:success` will clear the lock on successful completion of job or if the job is dead, `:start` will clear the lock when the job is picked for execution for the first time. `:expiry` specifies the lock should be cleared based on the expiration time set via `unique_for`.

 ```elixir
 {:ok, jid} = Exq.enqueue(Exq, "default", MyWorker, ["arg1", "arg2"], unique_for: 60 * 60)